-Full details about opening times and all events being held at Valentines Mansion and Gardens are available from the council’s website at www.valentinesmansion.com.
-You can also find out about hiring the Mansion for your wedding, reception, ceremony or corporate event by calling 020 8708 8100 or email email@example.com
+Full details about opening times and all events being held at Valentines Mansion and Gardens are available from Vision RCL’s website.
+For information on facilities and rooms for hire at Valentines Mansion, contact +44 (0) 8708 8100 or email firstname.lastname@example.org.

 Forthcoming Friends’ Events

 Anyone is very welcome at all our events but membership offers advance notice and booking of events through regular newsletters and more often than not, discounted prices to “Friends” – so why not join us ?

 Valentines Mansion studio artist Julian Walker presents the stories behind Southwark Fair, one of William Hogarth’s best-known works.
 The original painting, now owned by Cincinnati Art Museum and currently on display at the Tate Britain until March 2022, was once owned by Sir Charles Raymond and hung in Valentines!
 Julian’s talk includes a fascinating demonstration of the engraving process used to create prints such as this.
 You will also be able to visit the Raymond Room where an original print of this painting is on display and hear first-hand from historian Georgina Green more about The Friends’ exciting plans for this room!

 Places limited!
 Book early to avoid disappointment.